-Uses and Disclosures of Protected Health Information that Require Your Written Authorization
+Uses and Disclosures of Protected Health Information Based upon Your Written Authorization

 Other uses and disclosures of your protected health information will be made only with your written authorization, unless otherwise permitted or required by law as described below.
 You may revoke this authorization, at any time, in writing, except to the extent that your physician or the physician's practice has taken an action in reliance on the use or disclosure indicated in the authorization.
-The types of disclosures which require your authorization include: 1) release of psychotherapy notes except for treatment, payment or healthcare operations purposes; 2) marketing activities that are subsidized or for which we receive any remuneration; and, 3) sale of protected health information.